 Type 1 diabetes is usually only diagnosed once the affected child’s symptoms have become severe.
 Thanks to research carried out around the world, this need no longer be the case.

-- Fr1daplus and Fr1dolin: early detection of type 1 diabetes
+- Fr1daplus: early detection of type 1 diabetes

 - Freder1k: early detection of the risk of developing type 1 diabetes

 With the Fr1daplus study in Bavaria, children aged two to ten are tested free of charge for an early stage of type 1 diabetes.
 In Lower Saxony, children who take part in the Fr1dolin study up to their seventh birthday can be assessed – also free of charge – for the presence of an early stage of type 1 diabetes.
 This means that children who are developing type 1 diabetes can be identified early and treated in good time, thus avoiding dangerous metabolic problems.